Mackenzie River expedition: Departure and first season

 The party began their descent of the Mackenzie, reaching its junction with the "River of the Mountains" (likely the Liard River) on 4 August.
-Fort Norman.
-Tulita was reached on 7 August, with the group having travelled 423 km in three days.
+Fort Norman (present-day Tulita) was reached on 7 August, with the group having travelled 423 km in three days.
 At Fort Norman, realizing that their speedy pace afforded them additional time for exploration, Franklin opted to embark on a preliminary reconnaissance to the mouth of the Mackenzie River, while the rest of the party would continue to Great Bear Lake to oversee the construction of their winter quarters.
 The goal of this venture was primarily to find the best route to the sea, in addition to establishing friendly relations with the native Inuit.
 Joined by the assistant surveyor Edward Nicholas Kendall and Tatannuaq, an Inuk interpreter, Franklin departed on 8 August.

 During their descent they encountered several groups of First Nations, some of whom joined them for a portion of the journey.
 The delta of the Mackenzie was reached on 13 August, whereafter the party began exploring the archipelago of islands surrounding the river's mouth.
 Most of their early navigation of the sea was plagued by intense fog that occluded astronomical observation.
 After completing their early charting, the group returned to the Mackenzie River proper, reaching Fort Franklin (modern day Délı̨nę) on Great Bear Lake on 5 September.
 Over the course of the 1825 season the party had travelled 9339 km.